Problem Set 1, Data Engineering in ArcGIS Pro

 • Include a sentence or two interpreting what you see with respect to any spatial patterns in the SO2 concentration values in this figure.

-Figure 5.3: Mean Median Annual SO2 Concentrations By EPA Regions
+- Figure 5.3: Average Median Annual SO2 Concentrations By EPA Regions

-• Create a bar plot showing the median annual SO2 concentration by EPA Region (for all records, not just those in the NC region).
+• Create a bar plot showing the mean of the median annual SO2 concentrations by EPA Region (for all records, not just those in the NC region).

 • Create a box plot showing the same.